nichelia/node-vue-device-management/api/README.md

-# Frontend UI
+# Backend API

 ## About

-This repository contains the source code for the Vue-based frontend UI.
+This repository contains the source code for the Node-based backend API.
 For more information about this project, please read the `README.md` file at the root.

 ## Development